Skip to main content

 How do I know which is the right one?

 Deciding what “brand” of play equipment to purchase for your project can be a daunting task.
-The International Playground Equipment Manufacturers Association (IPEMA) has 100's of manufacturer members of playground or playground surfacing products.
+The International Playground Equipment Manufacturers Association (IPEMA) has more than 100 manufacturer members of playground or playground surfacing products.

 This is an unbelievable source of information to choose from.
 The problem can be narrowing it down to one company to work with on your next project.